Sometimes, vaginismus might make you feel like you are all alone on your path to recovery. A path full of pain and uncertainty…

 Most vulva owners are told they need to strengthen their pelvic floor.
 Yet for a lot of us suffering from vaginismus, that’s the opposite of what we need to be doing!

 Since I didn’t know better, kegel exercises made things worse for me.

 Whether you should do kegels to strengthen your muscles depends on your pelvic floor state – if it’s tight or not and if you have active trigger points.
 Don’t mess with kegels until you’re sure what’s right for you.

 If You Liked the Tips Above…

-Then you’d love the PDF that reveals all 11 tips from vulva owners.
+Then you’d love a guide that reveals all 11 tips from vulva owners.
 These can help you learn from their experiences, shortcuts to implement and mistakes to avoid, so you can become pain free and intimate too.

 There’s no better time than now to establish some certainty in your own path to becoming pain free and intimate.